src-bin/substrate-docs/getting-started/opening-a-fresh-aws-account.md

 You should setup multi-factor authentication for the root of this new account immediately:

-TODO revisit the root MFA steps since they changed that page

 1. Visit [https://console.aws.amazon.com/iam/home#/security\_credentials](https://console.aws.amazon.com/iam/home#/security\_credentials)
 2. Click **Assign MFA**
 3. Give your MFA device a name